 Boosting Your Body’s Immune System

 It’s always a good idea to get your immune system as strong as possible so you can fight the flu, cold, or another virus or infection and to help you weather a chronic condition like diabetes.
-Even though COVID-19 gets all the headlines now, it’s still flu and cold season, so there are plenty of other reasons to boost your immune system now.

 These are 5 ways you can boost your immune system, starting today: